 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, July 20th, 2014 at 4:00 pm and is filed under Collaboration, Criticism, Demonstration, Season 9, World Building.
+This entry was posted on Sunday, July 20th, 2014 at 4:00 pm and is filed under Demonstration, Season 9, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.